About Harbor and Bridge

 Matt Whisenhunt

 Matt is a Local Pastor in the United Methodist Church and coordinates programing for Harbor and Bridge.
-He has a background in residential treatment, and working with young people.
+He has a background in residential treatment, working with young people, and church leadership.
+He has served as Executive Director since the beginning of Harbor and Bridge in 2020.